 These Rubbermaid storage containers can be locked, handle temperatures between 0 to 100 degrees F. and stand up to rough use.
 The latch will accommodate a padlock.
 Multiple sizes are available.

 When Are Wheeled Storage Bins the Best Choice?

-Many wheeled storage bins have some of the other features that are important for storage bins, such as latches that can accommodate padlocks.
+Many wheeled storage bins have some of the other features that are important, such as latches that can accommodate padlocks.

 Best Storage Bin with Wheels: Iris Wheeled Storage Bin

 This heavy-duty locking storage bin features rugged wheels and handles for portability.